-14. The procedures key allows you to select approaches, departures and arrivals from your flight plan.
+- 14. The procedures key allows you to select and remove approaches, departures and arrivals from your flight plan.
 When using a flight plan, available procedures for your departure and/or arrival airport are offered automatically.
-Otherwise, you may select the desired airport, then the desired procedure.
+Otherwise, you may select the desired airport, then the desired procedure. - 15.

-- 15. The vertical navigation key allows you to create a three-dimensional profile which guides you to a final (target) altitude at a specified location. - 16.
 The flight plan key allows you to create, edit, activate and invert flight plans, as well as access approaches, departures and arrivals.
-A closest point to flight plan feature is also available from the flight plan key. - 17.
-The message key is used to view system messages and to alert you to important warnings and requirements. - 18.
+A closest point to flight plan feature is also available from the flight plan key. - 16.
+The message key is used to view system messages and to alert you to important warnings and requirements. - 17.
 The OBS key is used to select manual or automatic sequencing of waypoints.
-Pressing this key selects OBS mode, which will retain the current 'active to' waypoint as your navigation reference even after passing the waypoint (i.e., prevents sequencing to the next waypoint).
+Pressing the OBS key selects OBS mode, which will retain the current 'active to' waypoint as your navigation reference even after passing the waypoint (i.e., prevents sequencing to the next waypoint).
 Pressing the OBS key again will return to normal operation, with automatic sequencing of waypoints.
-Whenever OBS mode is selected, you may set the desired course to/from a waypoint using the OBS Page, or an external OBS selector on your HSI. - 19.
-The CDI key is used to toggle which navigation source (GPS or VLOC) provides output to the HSI.
+Whenever OBS mode is selected, you may set the desired course to/from a waypoint using the OBS Page, or an external OBS selector on your HSI. - 18.
+The CDI key is used to toggle which navigation source (GPS or VLOC) provides output to the HSI or CDI.